MariaDaskalaki/Cancer_from_evolutionary_perspective/README.md

 12) After a lot of search I found that roulette wheel selection algorithm keeps working for negative fitnesses after normalization of all fitness scores.
 13) In this way, we could keep the negative weights and the final fitness scores would have positive values without changing the difference between them (which is important for selection).
 14) So the norm_new_weight_position_array was created, each element of whichis derives from new_weight_position_array-minimum_element_of_new_weight_position_array. ( weight_selection_position1,find_min)

-In function void com_fitness_func2 each individual of each generation is evaluated with a certain fitness score given as the sum of the weights of its positions that have been mutated.
+15) In function void com_fitness_func2 each individual of each generation is evaluated with a certain fitness score given as the sum of the weights of its positions that have been mutated.

+In order to compare the significancy of different weight evaluation for each position, simulations with each position having the same weight value,were performed.
+For this purpose in both functions weight_position_array_func and weight_selection_position1 the created arrays weight_position_array1 and norm_new_weight_position_array are filled with value 1.

 For each generation the kids are identical to their parents become parents of the next generation, based on the idea of the identical division of the cell cycle.
 The probability for an individual to become parent is proportional to its fitness.
 In function void selection_func we have implemeted the Rhoulette wheel selection algorithm: